lyubov888L/zerotierone/controller/README.md

 Network Controller Microservice
 ======

-Every ZeroTier virtual network has a *network controller*.
-This is our reference implementation and is the same one we use to power our own hosted services at [my.zerotier.com](https://my.zerotier.com/).
-Network controllers act as configuration servers and certificate authorities for the members of networks.
-Controllers are located on the network by simply parsing out the first 10 digits of a network's 16-digit network ID: these are the address of the controller.
+Every ZeroTier virtual network has a *network controller* responsible for admitting members to the network, issuing certificates, and issuing default configuration information.

+This is our reference controller implementation and is the same one we use to power our own hosted services at [my.zerotier.com](https://my.zerotier.com/).
+As of ZeroTier One version 1.2.0 this code is included in normal builds for desktop, laptop, and server (Linux, etc.) targets.
-As of ZeroTier One version 1.2.0 this code is included in normal builds for desktop, laptop, and server (Linux, etc.) targets, allowing any device to create virtual networks without having to be rebuilt from source with special flags to enable this feature.
-While this does offer a convenient way to create ad-hoc networks or experiment, we recommend running a dedicated controller somewhere secure and stable for any "serious" use case.

 Controller data is stored in JSON format under `controller.d` in the ZeroTier working directory.
 It can be copied, rsync'd, placed in `git`, etc. The files under `controller.d` should not be modified in place while the controller is running or data loss may result, and if they are edited directly take care not to save corrupt JSON since that can also lead to data loss when the controller is restarted.
 Going through the API is strongly preferred to directly modifying these files.

+See the API section below for information about controlling the controller.

+### Scalability and Reliability

+Controllers can in theory host up to 2^24 networks and serve many millions of devices (or more), but we recommend spreading large numbers of networks across many controllers for load balancing and fault tolerance reasons.
+Since the controller uses the filesystem as its data store we recommend fast filesystems and fast SSD drives for heavily loaded controllers.

+Since ZeroTier nodes are mobile and do not need static IPs, implementing high availability fail-over for controllers is easy.
+Just replicate their working directories from master to backup and have something automatically fire up the backup if the master goes down.
+Modern orchestration tools like Nomad and Kubernetes can be of help here.

+### Dockerizing Controllers

+ZeroTier network controllers can easily be run in Docker or other container systems.
+Since containers do not need to actually join networks, extra privilege options like "--device=/dev/net/tun --privileged" are not needed.
+You'll just need to map the local JSON API port of the running controller and allow it to access the Internet (over UDP/9993 at a minimum) so things can reach and query it.

+### PostgreSQL Database Implementation

+The default controller stores its data in the filesystem in `controller.d` under ZeroTier's home folder.
+There's an alternative implementation that stores data in PostgreSQL that can be built with `make central-controller`.
+Right now this is only guaranteed to build and run on Centos 7 Linux with PostgreSQL 10 installed via the [PostgreSQL Yum Repository](https://www.postgresql.org/download/linux/redhat/) and is designed for use with [ZeroTier Central](https://my.zerotier.com/).
+You're welcome to use it but we don't "officially" support it for end-user use and it could change at any time.

 ### Upgrading from Older (1.1.14 or earlier) Versions